 Candidates must be enrolled in Ohio University's clinical psychology program.
 The first two years of supervised courses must be completed.
 A complete description of entrance criteria is provided in the Training Policies and Procedures.

-During the preceding spring semester, interested candidates inform their Director of Clinical Training, Chris Gidycz, who assigns students to CPS based on their interest, experience, and training goals.
+During the preceding spring semester, interested candidates inform their Director of Clinical Training, Julie Suhr, who assigns students to CPS based on their interest, experience, and training goals.